ghafarshahanalytics/About-Me/README.md

 ### ABOUT ME

 Welcome!
 My name is Ghafar Shah.
 I am an experienced data analyst at Comcast with a strong passion in data science & visualization.
 I love learning, discovering and extracting insights from data!
-I enjoy coding in Python, using Tableau to create data visualizations and blogging about my analytics projects and experiences.
+I enjoy coding in Python, exploring NLP libaries, using Tableau to create data visualizations and blogging about my analytics projects and experiences.

 # EDUCATION 🏫